 Due to the extreme amount of SPAM I received (automated marketing outreach, e.g.: Buzzstream), my email address can no longer be found on any of the websites.
 If you wish to contact me just google my name or the name of the website + email address (this ensures I don’t get automated SPAM, and cold calls).
 You can easily find my email address online.
 Do not call me on the phone please!

 Sure.
-I prefer G+, use that.
+Send me an email.
 Please do not call me on the phone!
 My email address is floating around on internet so if you manage to find it you can use it as well.
 It’s not on any of the websites on purpose (this way I don’t get automated SPAM, and cold calls).
 Just google my name or the name of the website + email address.
 If I don’t respond it means I’m not interested.

 NO!
 You are the reason why my email adress is no longer on the website.